LydiaNyamoita/Chain-Bucks-Web-App/Readme.md

 1. Clone the repository or download the source code.
 2. Open the `index.html` file in a web browser.
 3. The app will automatically fetch data from the CoinRanking API and display the cryptocurrency table.
-4. Use the search input field to filter cryptocurrencies by name.

 ## Features
 - Interactive table displaying real-time cryptocurrency data.